ResourcefulJS/ResourcefulJS/README.md

 ResourcefulJS
 =============

+Tagline: "Define your resources and it will do the REST"

 This project i still in very much pre-alpha.

 The idea is to create at simple lightweight framework, to get a RESTful server up an running with as little effort as possible.